SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-icd.md

 Persistent subscriptions were added to Matter as a means to ensure that an ICD can re-establish its subscription and by extension its secure session to a subscriber in the event of a power cycle.
 When a device accepts a subscription request, it will persist the subscription.
 When the device reboots, it will try to re-establish its subscription with the subscriber.
-If the subscription is torn down during normal operations or if the re-establishement fails, the subscription will be deleted.
+If the subscription is torn down during normal operations or if the re-establishment fails, the subscription will be deleted.

-Persistent subscriptions are enabled by default on all Silabs sample applications.
+Persistent subscriptions are enabled by default on all Silicon Labs sample applications.

 ### Subscription Timeout Resumption

 Matter also provides a retry mechanism for devices to try to re-establish a lost subscription with a client.
 This functionality is provided by the component `matter_subscription_timeout_resumption`.
 This feature should not be used on an ICD since it can significantly reduce battery life.

-This feature is enabled by default on the all examples with the exception of the door-lock and light-switch example.
+This feature is enabled by default on all examples with the exception of the door-lock and light-switch example.

 ## Subscription Synchronization

 To avoid forcing an ICD to become active multiple times, the Matter SDK allows an ICD to synchronize its subscription reporting and send all the reports at the same time.
-The mecansim syncrhonizes the maximum interval of the all subscription to only require the ICD to become active one.
+The mechansim synchronizes the maximum interval of all subscriptions to only require the ICD to become active once.
 This functionality is provided by component `matter_subscription_synchronization`.

 This feature is enabled by default on the door-lock sample app and the light-switch sample application.